 - Oh, good.
 There’s some rain.
 No, wait.
 That’s just a whole lot of bugs.

-- Jeffrey better grow out of the over-protectiveness before he has kids or he’s going to drive them crazy.
+- Jack better grow out of the over-protectiveness before he has kids or he’s going to drive them crazy.

 - WHAT is the DEAL with all the freakin’ bugs?